 What Do Writers Have in Common?

-Traits you should know about what writers have in common.
+Traits that writers have in common:

 1. Being determined is not enough, be more than that.

 This is not something new, but it’s something you should be always be reminded of.
 If there’s a word better than being determined, then that’s it—or you have to beat the definition itself.
 Writing is getting up after you tripped more than a hundred times.
 Being a writer is not for people who think this is just another pastime where they can just spend their morning coffee writing and then quit when they’re fed up.
 You know you’re not as effective as you think you are when giving up was your only endpoint.

 2. The language, grammar, and punctuation is the thing.

 The words you write are the key to communicate with your readers’ soul.
 If you want to improve your language skills, you can always opt to attend an online class or find any local colleges that will help mold you in becoming the writer you intend to be.

 3. Get familiar with the literary culture.

 You don’t have to dig in every area of the literary landscape, but you have to specifically acquaint yourself on the publication background and the genre you’re focusing on.
 Basically, know the craft first before you dive into it.

 Researching helps you establish your book’s accuracy no matter what genre you’re concentrating on.
 If you’re into poetry, find out the poetry frameworks and its ways of writing.
 If you’re working on anything that involves technical terms and such, then you have to maintain accurateness and consistency.
 An author’s credibility is everything!

 If it means driving off a 20-mile ride to stretch up your imagination, then do it.
 Do anything that invigorates your urge to write.
 Discover new ideas and write down those thoughts while they are still burning hot.
 If you want to try something that you haven’t tried, then today’s the right time to do it.
 Be brave enough to test the waters and show your audience something fresh.